karenpiper/strategy-dashboard-new/GOOGLE_CALENDAR_OAUTH_SETUP.md

 - Verify you can see the calendar in your Google Calendar app
 - Make sure you're using OAuth2 (check that the environment variables are set)
 - Check server logs to see which authentication method is being used
+- If using service account, make sure the calendars are shared with the service account email

 ## Notes